Las Vegas is known for its desert heat, but winter is an equally good time to visit the Strip.

 FlyOver Las Vegas

 FlyOver Las Vegas is similar to Soarin’ Around the World at Disneyland but even better.
 The same people designed both rides.
 Take “flight” in a simulated hang-glide ride while beautiful destinations emerge on an ultra-high-definition screen that spans more than 52 feet.
 The experience is enhanced with surround sound, gusts of wind and even a few smells.
-Choose between Wonders of the American West, Iceland, or the new Windborne: Call of the Canadian Rockies, featuring snowy lands north of the border – a perfect environment for the winter season.
+Choose between Wonders of the American West, Iceland or Windborne: Call of the Canadian Rockies, featuring snowy lands north of the border – a perfect environment as we shift between summer and winter.

 Eiffel Tower Viewing Deck Experience